Study Destination

 Other Expenses for Students Studying in Germany

-3. Student Visa: After you complete all the necessary formalities, you will have to spend for your student visa.
-To get a German student visa, your university acceptance letter, blocked account details, health insurance, loan documents and marks sheets need to be submitted.
-It will take about 25-30 days to get your student visa by paying about €60 - €75.
+• Student Visa: Once you have secured admission to a German university, you will need to apply for your student visa.
+To obtain a German student visa, you must provide your university acceptance letter, blocked account information, health insurance, loan paperwork, and mark sheets.The german student visa will cost you EUR 75 / INR 6,470 and it will take 25-30 days to receive your student visa.

 Suggested: Everything You Need to Know About German Student Visa

-Total Cost of Studying In Germany
+Total Cost of Studying In Germany for Indian Students

-As you will look into your expenses for Germany, let’s look at the sum of Germany cost of studying.
 The table below shows how much you will spend on what respective factors:

 Expense